-Once your page is published, you’ll need to post regularly to get the most benefit from a business profile.
+Once your page is published, you’ll want to post regularly to get the most benefit from a business profile.

 Want to be seen as relatable and fun?
-Don’t be afraid to share humorous posts and personal stories that are appropriate to your brand.
+Don’t be afraid to share humorous posts and personal stories appropriate to your brand.

 Here are some post ideas to get you started: